Welcome to Westchester Jewish Center

 There are many opportunities to nourish your body and soul with new programs led by Rabbi Segelman and Rabbi Monosov this coming year.
-Find the schedule of classes and learn more about Downtown Torah, Adult B'nei Mitzvah Classes, and Brunch with Rabbi Monosov by clicking on the links for each program.
-Don't miss these amazing opportunities!
+Learn more about Weekly Torah Study, Downtown Torah, Adult B'nei Mitzvah Classes, and Learning Lunches with Rabbi Monosov by clicking on the links for each program.

 8 ways that you can help today!